Increasing extractable work in small qubit landscapes: Introduction

 Since we require $\langle E\rangle$ for the whole system to be constant, there can be no source of free energy that is not entirely accounted for within the qubit system itself \cite{PhysRevLett.111.250404}.
 That is, the restriction to energy-conserving evolution helps to keep the systems considered here closed.

-We will define the free energy for subsystems of various sizes, where $T$ is determined by the state of some qubit(s) outside the subsystem but within the closed system.
+We will define the free energy for subsystems of various sizes, and take the reference temperature $T$ to be determined by the state of some qubit(s) outside the subsystem but co-evolving within the closed system.
 Any excess in the free energy of a system described by density matrix $\rho$, above that of the same system in the reference thermal state $\rho_{\rm th}$ at $T$, defines the extractable work:

 We are interested in understanding dynamics that allow the extractable work to increase for a subsystem.